diegofps/mell/README.md

             └── main.py
 ```

-# The Pipeline
+# Understanding the Pipeline

-Sometimes it is important to understand the order in which the operations are executed.
-The list below describe these operations in their standard order.
+It is important that you understand the order that operations are executed, as these may impact the availability of data throughout the execution.
+The list below shows the standard order.

 1. Load metadata
-1. Execute logic scripts
+1. Run logic scripts
-1. Actions to generate the output:
+1. Execute actions to generate the output:
 >4.
 Clean output folder [clean]
 >1.
 Copy static files [static]
 >1.
 Render templates and copy them to output [template]
 >1.
-Execute plugin scripts [plugin]
+Run plugin scripts [plugin]

-Loading the metadata and executing the logic scripts is always executed first and can't be changed.
-The list of actions to generate the output, though, can be modified or canceled.
-To modify the list of actions we use the command `--do <action_name>`.
+Loading the metadata and running the logic scripts is always executed first.
+You can't modify this behaviour.
+The list of actions to generate the output, though, can be modified or supressed.
+To modify it we must use the command `--do <action_name>`.
 By default, mell will execute all of them but if we use the parameter `--do` it will execute only the tasks it received.
 A few examples are listed bellow.

 ```shell
 # These two calls are the same